Cambodian spying verdict due for Australian who flew drone

 - New law to make California first state to end bail

-The charge against Ricketson is tantamount in legal terms to espionage, but prosecutors never specified which foreign power he allegedly spied for.
+He has been held since June last year when he was detained after flying a drone to photograph an opposition party political rally.
+Prosecutors during his trial have indicated he was suspected of working with the opposition or worked directly for an unnamed foreign power.
+The charge against him is tantamount in legal terms to espionage.

-The leniency shown to opponents and critics following the July election followed a pattern of Hun Sen’s long rule, with a harsh crackdown on opponents and critics preceding the vote and royal pardons, clemency and conciliatory moves after he wins a resounding victory.
+The leniency shown to opponents and critics following the July election followed a pattern of Hun Sen’s long rule, with a harsh crackdown on opponents and critics preceding the vote and clemency and conciliatory moves after a resounding victory.

-The evidence presented against Ricketson appeared thin.
+The evidence presented against Ricketson appeared thin, but Cambodia’s courts are considered highly politicized and their rulings often tightly align with the ruling party’s agenda.
 A handful of personal emails seized from Ricketson suggested he was sympathetic to the country’s political opposition and critical of Hun Sen’s government, but revealed no sensitive or secret information.
 Several of his photos and videos showed security forces on duty, but only in publicly viewable situations.

+“Since he arrived in Cambodia, the accused person has been collecting political, social and economic information about Cambodia and sending it to a foreign state,” prosecutor Sieng Sok said in his closing argument Wednesday.
+“He has kept collecting this information for 22 years, until the day he was arrested.
+The accused person was using his journalism job and helping poor Cambodians just to hide his real work, but in fact he is a spy and has been filming at the sites of the country’s security forces.”

-Questions and statements from the prosecutors at his trial indicated Ricketson was suspected of working with the opposition Cambodian National Rescue Party, which for a time had enough popularity among Cambodians to be a viable challenger to Hun Sen’s rule.
-The party, however, was dissolved by a court ruling last November that assured Hun Sen’s party of its sweeping victory.
+The prosecutors had indicated Ricketson also was suspected of working with the opposition Cambodian National Rescue Party, which for a time had enough popularity among Cambodians to be a viable challenger to Hun Sen’s rule.
+The party’s dissolution by a court ruling last year assured Hun Sen’s party of its sweeping victory.

 Ricketson testified in his defense that he made contacts with the opposition party strictly for journalistic purposes while making a documentary film.
 He recounted a filmmaking career dating to the 1970s, and presented acclaimed Australian movie director Peter Weir to attest to his professionalism in the field.